Skip to main content

 Check “1a” (Independent.
 Has cognitive and physical abilities to use a phone) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to use a phone independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to use a phone independently.

-• Independently uses his or her phone but needs assistance with a phone other than their personal phone.
+• Needs assistance with a phone other than their personal phone.

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to use a phone independently, but:
+• Has no physical, cognitive, or memory loss impairments affecting their ability to use a phone independently, but:

 • Prefers assistance with using a phone due only to gender, age, or cultural norm.